ZIP Code Database Alternatives (free & low-cost)

 Others use straight USPS data.
 Free or low-end data offerings usually can’t bear the overhead of extensive data cleansing (and USPS data is not clean).
 If that is acceptable in your case, lets focus on other things to watch for:

 - Be particularly wary of using old data.
-ZIP Codes change a great deal every month.
+ZIP Codes change every month.

-- Most low-end latitude and longitude centroids are based on geometric calculations which often fall in the middle of forestry land, large lakes, parks (e.g. Central Park) where no people live for many miles.
-According to your needs, that may be fine.
-If you need more precise population based latitude / longitude, you will probably need higher-end commercial data like our ZIP Codes with Lat/Lon.
+- Unless otherwise stated, expect latitude and longitude centroids to be geometric calculations (shape-based).
+Shape-based often fall in the middle of forestry land, large lakes, parks (e.g. Central Park) where no people live for many miles.
+Coordinates centered on population density (population-based) are unique.
+See our ZIP Code Database for both.

 Free Postal Code Data Lookup